On solvable compact Clifford-Klein forms

 \section{Introduction}

-Let $G$ be a Lie group and $H$ a closed subgroup of $G.$ In differential geometry, one very often wants to know how strongly a local geometric structure determines global properties of a given manifold.
-Consider the case of a homogeneous space $G/H$.
-In this framework, one can ask a question (see also \cite{ko1}): {\it what is a possible fundamental group of a compact manifold $M$ locally modeled on $G/H$?}

-Assume that we are given a homogeneous space $G/H$ of a semisimple non-compact Lie group $G$ and that there exists a discrete subgroup $\Gamma \subset G$ that acts properly and co-compactly on $G/H$ (that is, the double coset $\Gamma \setminus G/H$ is compact).
-Note that we may assume $\Gamma$ to be torsion-free.
-Therefore $\Gamma$ acts freely on $G/H$.
-Thus, $\Gamma \setminus G/H$ has a natural structure of a smooth manifold.
-Clearly, under some mild assumptions, $\pi_1(\Gamma\setminus G/H)\cong\Gamma$.
-It follows that our question can be reformulated as follows: {\it does $G/H$ admit a proper and co-compact action of a discrete $\Gamma \subset G?$}
+This article is motivated by a circle of problems related to Clifford-Klein forms of homogeneous spaces \cite{b, iw, kas, ko, kob1, kdef, ko1, ko2, lazim, lamo, ow, w, zim}.
+Assume that we are given a homogeneous space $G/H$ of a (reductive) real Lie group $G$ and a closed subgroup $H\subset G$.
+We say that $G/H$ admits a compact Clifford-Klein form, if there exists a discrete subgroup $\Gamma\subset G$ which acts properly and co-compactly on $G/H$ by left translations (that is, the double coset $\Gamma\setminus G/H$ is compact).
+Throughout this paper, we will use also the terminology of \cite{lazim} saying that $\Gamma$ is a co-compact lattice in $G/H$, by analogy with lattices in Lie groups.